Relational Foraging Immersion

 Bozeman, Montana

-Are you looking for ways to deepen your relationship with this place, beyond outdoor recreation?
+Are you looking for ways to deepen your relationship with this place?
 Are you curious about ancestral relationships with plants?
-Do you love stories?
-What about foods that are story-rich?
+Do you love old stories and good food?

 As we witness the seasonal story of plants unfold, from sprout to seed, together we will remember and strengthen our own ancestral relationships and responsibilities, adding layers to our belonging to this Land that feeds us.
 Along the way, we will develop identification, harvesting, preservation, cooking, tending skills that will further enable us to honor our relationships with plants.
 While this immersion is rooted in both cultural traditions of this region, as well as Indo-European (particularly Irish) traditions, emphasis is placed on cultural processes for relationship building.
 The goal is to give participants tools for exploring and integrating their own ancestral relationships with plants.
 Special care is taken to protect Indigenous knowledges.